dimanikulin/fva/FVADocMD/WhatILearnedAsSoftwareDeveloper.md

 &nbsp;&nbsp;&nbsp; Before creating the code we need to think about its quality.
 Yes, it's the first thing to start from.
 So, we should be able to check code quality.
-It can be done automatically by cool tools (provided by third parties) mentioned [here](./CODEQUALITY.md).
+It can be done automatically by cool tools.
-Unfortunately, automatic tools do not check all rules I need and...
+Unfortunately, automatic tools do not check all rules we need and...
-I decided to check other rules manually during [code review](./CodeStyle.md) to follow code style.
+I decided to check some rules manually during code review to follow [code style](./CodeStyle.md).
-However, when I spent a lot of time on code reviewing and trying to check the code, I used **Python** to create other code [checks](../FVACodeChecks).
+However, when I spent a lot of time on code reviewing and trying to check the code, I used **Python** to create other code checks.
 Still, not every rule can be checked automatically, and manual effort is excpected.

 ## Code documentation